-All other insurers require someone who is HIV+ to declare it as a pre-existing medical condition.
-This involves answering a number of questions about your CD4 count, viral load level, sometimes also lifestyle questions.
-This information then forms part of your travel insurance documentation from them and therefore indicates your HIV status to anyone who reads the document.
+Virtually all other insurers require someone who is HIV+ to declare their HIV as a pre-existing medical condition.
+Or they require this if your CD4 count or viral load are higher or lower than a certain level.
+Such a declaration involves answering a number of questions about your CD4 count, viral load level, sometimes also lifestyle questions.
+This information then forms part of your travel insurance documentation from them and will disclose your HIV status to anyone who reads the document.
 This risks including people you might rather not know you are HIV+, for example, some friends, family and port of entry officials when entering other countries, some of which have negative reactions to someone who is HIV+.

 Depending on your answers to these questions, you might need to contact our medical screening service, who will let you know whether we can extend our usual cover to include claims related to what you have declared to them.
 Sometimes, it's necessary to speak with a qualified nurse.
 Using their years of experience, this provides a more tailored and sometimes more flexible assessment of your medical circumstances.

-If you meet the Health Warranty, you can proceed to book your policy with us without any further medical screening.
+If you meet the Health Declaration, you can proceed to book your policy with us without any further medical screening.